Young Pharoz

-Young Pharoz is a band formed of two rappers: Ayman Seleha and Mohamed Magdi (ill Magdi) formerly known as (Mesho) and a singer Shahd El Shaarawy.
-Young Pharoz is an Egyptian Rap, Hip-Hop and R&B band founded in 2007.
-Members of the band write their own songs and simply express themselves in a way that arouses interest in the listeners especially that they talk about their lives in general, and about political and social issues brought in a sarcastic and comedic method.
-The band's most notable appearance was in 2013 when it made fourth place on the X Factor Arabia, ranked number one band.
+Young Pharoz is an Egyptian hip hop trio consisting of Ayman Seleha, Mohamed Magdi (ill Magdi, formerly known as Mesho) and singer Shahd El Shaarawy, founded in 2007.
+The group's most notable appearance was in 2013 in season 3 of the Arabic X Factor, finishing in fourth place.

 History

-Young Pharoz started in 2007 as an underground rap group that eventually developed into another shape with the inclusion of singer Shahd El Shaarawy in 2009.
-At that point, Young Pharoz consisted of four rappers (Mohamed Magdi, Ayman Seleha, Mohamed Hani and Hazem Alaa) and Shahd as a singer, the band played at many local gigs and talent shows searching for opportunities and seeking record labels' attention.
-In 2011, Hazem Alaa split from the group for personal reasons.
+Young Pharoz started in 2007 as an underground rap group with the inclusion of singer Shahd El Shaarawy in 2009.
+At that point, Young Pharoz consisted of four rappers (Mohamed Magdi, Ayman Seleha, Mohamed Hani and Hazem Alaa) and Shahd as singer; the group played at many local gigs and talent shows searching for opportunities and seeking record labels' attention.
+In 2011, Hazem Alaa left the group for personal reasons.
 The group continued to record underground tracks until Ayman Seleha went to France for college, thus making it harder to work on projects.
-In 2012, Mohamed 'Mesho' Magdi, Mohamed Hani and Shahd El Shaarawy recorded a remixed version of the song Mirror for rapper Lil Wayne which garnered a relatively adequate number of views on YouTube and which grabbed the attention of X Factor Arabia talent scouts.
-In early 2013 and before the band went to X Factor, Mohamed Hani split from the band also for personal reasons which lead to the band taking its final current form.
-Young Pharoz received an invitation from the X Factor Arabia to audition in Beirut for the 2013 season, leading to them being on the show in 2013, making it to the finals and signing a record deal with Sony Music International.
+In 2012, Mohamed 'Mesho' Magdi, Mohamed Hani and Shahd El Shaarawy recorded a remixed version of the song "Mirror" by Lil Wayne which garnered a relatively adequate number of views on YouTube and which grabbed the attention of talent scouts of the Arabic X Factor.
+In early 2013 and before the group joined The X Factor, Mohamed Hani left the group also for personal reasons which led to the group taking its final current form.
+Young Pharoz received an invitation from The X Factor to audition in Beirut for the 2013 season, leading to them being on the show and making it to the finals and landing a record deal with Sony Music International.